-Investments obtained are to have regard to with six key criteria relating to:
+Investments obtained are to comply with sixseven key criteria relating to:

-- i) Preservation of Capital: the requirement for preventing losses in an investment portfolio's total value, inclusive of both principal and income. - ii) Diversification/Credit Risk Guidelines: limit overall credit exposure of the portfolio. - Market Risk: the risk that the fair value or future cash flows of an investment will fluctuate due to changes in market prices - iv) Counterparty Credit Framework: limit exposure to individual counterparties/institutions. - v) Maturity Framework: limits based upon maturity of securities. - vi) Leveraging Risk: the magnification of an investor's risk and return that occurs when the investor takes on financial leverage through an investment product.
+- i) Preservation of Capital: the requirement for preventing losses in an investment portfolio's total value, inclusive of both principal and income. - ii) Diversification/Credit Risk Guidelines: limits overall credit exposure of the portfolio by diversification of investment counterparties and credit ratings. - iii) Market Risk: limiting the risk that the fair value or future cash flows of an investment will fluctuate due to changes in market prices by restricting the amount invested in non-rated or lower rated institutions. - iv) Counterparty Credit Framework: limit exposure to individual counterparties/institutions to remain within policy guidelines.